Bitcoin Starter Guide – The Easy Path To Invest In Bitcoin

 A Fiat currency is money that is not backed by gold or other assets.
-This refers to money that governments create out of thin air based on their confidence in the system.
-Basically, it’s all the money we use, dollars, Euro and more.
-It is money governments and print endlessly and inflates the market.
+This refers to money governments create out of thin air based on their confidence in the system.
+It's all the money we use, dollars, euros, and more.
+It is money governments print endlessly and inflates the market.

 The term fiat derives from the Latin word fiat, meaning "let it be done"[used in the sense of an order, decree or resolution. (wikipedia.org)

 Sound Money refers to currencies with limited supply without a way to generate arbitrarily more of them.
-Historically Gold and Silver acted as sound money until the 20th century, where the dollar’s fixation on gold was removed.
+Historically Gold and Silver acted as sound money until the 20th century when the dollar’s fixation on gold was removed.

 The concept of sound money has been around for centuries, but it was in the nineteenth century when most countries adopted the gold standard.
 Nowadays, it’s become commonly associated with commodity money or hard currency.

 Debasement means lowering the value of a currency.
-Historically, debasing currencies meant mixing base metals with precious metal coins to lower their weight and lower their value.
+Historically, debasing currencies meant mixing base metals with precious metal coins to lower their weight and value.

-Today, governments can print more money when they don’t have enough output to keep up with inflation (increasing prices) or need more money for some other reason.
+Today, governments can print more money when they don’t have enough output to keep up with inflation (increasing prices) or need more money for other reasons.

-The government will print out new bills, which process is called “debasing.”
-When printing new bills, it reduces the worth of the existing money in the market, causing inflation and eventually can cause market instabilities.
+The government will print out new bills, which process is called "debasing."
+When printing new bills, it reduces the worth of the existing money in the market.
+This eventually causes inflation and can lead to market instabilities.

 What is the Falling down the Bitcoin Rabbit Hole?

-Falling down the Bitcoin Rabbithole is a term used to describe people discovering Bitcoin, later being hooked to infinitely many other related topics.
+Falling down the Bitcoin Rabbithole is a term used to describe people discovering Bitcoin.
+When you start researching, you're usually drawn to many other related topics.
 When you start researching Bitcoin, you learn about philosophy, technology, Blockchain, and more.
 You learn about the usage of money, warm and cold wallets, and more.
-There is so many surrounding Bitcoin that touchpoints from different aspects of life.
-You’re hooked after reading about the benefits, so you keep reading more and more about them.
+There are so many surrounding Bitcoin touchpoints from different aspects of life.

 What does Don't Trust, Verify mean?